Master's and Graduate Certificate in Israel Education

 - Apply the foundational principles, pedagogies and tools of Israel education to formal and informal Jewish educational environments.

 GSEHD’s Office of Admissions invites you to apply for a spot in our program.
-Please note, applications for Cohort 7 will open in early 2024.

 To be considered for admission, applicants must submit the online application form as well as the following required supporting documents.
 There is no application fee.